 Text LinkText Link

 Our impact

-• Our precedent-setting win at the UN against the Australian Government spearheaded by the Torres Strait 8
+• The precedent-setting win at the UN against the Australian Government spearheaded by the Torres Strait 8

-• Delivering 48,000 petition signatures to the government calling for urgent action to protect our island homes
+• Delivering 48,000 petition signatures to the government calling for urgent action to protect the Torres Strait Islands

-• Political advocacy resulting in campaign support from across the political spectrum.
-We’ve had many MPs pledge to support our campaign and we’ve held powerful grassroots actions across Australia.
-In 2022, the newly sworn in Minister for Climate Change Chris Bowen and a delegation from the government travelled to Zenadh Kes to discuss climate impacts.
+• Securing campaign support across the political spectrum, with numerous MPs pledging backing and powerful grassroots actions held nationwide.
+In 2022, newly sworn-in Minister for Climate Change Chris Bowen and a government delegation traveled to Zenadh Kes to discuss climate impacts firsthand.
 Advocacy to the Federal Government is ongoing.

-• Making major headlines.
-Extensive global and national media coverage.
-From First Nations, local, national to international media.
-Some notable media moments include ABC’s 7.30 Report, Harper’s Bazaar, Sydney Morning Herald, New York Times, The Economist, The Guardian, NITV, SBS, Cairns Post, Torres News, and many more.
-Through the campaign’s media engagement Torres Strait Islander spokespeople are now front and centre in media reporting of climate impacts in Australia and frequently contacted by international press.
+• Generating extensive international and national coverage across First Nations, local, and mainstream media—including 7.30 Report, Harper’s Bazaar, Sydney Morning Herald, New York Times, The Economist, The Guardian, NITV, SBS, Cairns Post, Torres News, and many more.
+Through the campaign’s media engagement, Torres Strait Islander spokespeople are now front and centre in media reporting of climate impacts in Australia and frequently contacted by international press.

-• Bringing colour and culture to climate activism.
-The campaign has pulled off powerful collaborations showcasing Torres Strait Islander art and culture, including an exhibition at the Sydney Biennale, the Institute of Modern Art, Cairns Indigenous Art Fair and joining with First Nations Fashion and Design for the closing show of Australia Fashion Week.
+• Creating powerful collaborations that center Torres Strait Islander art and culture in climate action, including exhibitions at Sydney Biennale, the Institute of Modern Art, Cairns Indigenous Art Fair and joining with First Nations Fashion and Design for the closing show of Australia Fashion Week.

+Text LinkText Link